 Nest + Google Now = Google’s Now Predicting How Your Home Should Run

-Google takes Google Now to the next level by integrating your home appliances directly into voice search and predictive search behavior.
+Google takes Google Now to the next level but integrating your home appliances directly into voice search and predictive search behavior.

 Google announced that you can now control your Nest thermostat directing in Google search by voice command on your Android phone or by letting Google Now interface with Nest.